Barrington High School

 professionals who offer expert advice on raising kids today.

-Angela Stewart, PhD, and Michael Carpenter, MD, Bradley Hospital/The Warren Alpert Medical School of Brown University
+Lindsay Oberman, PhD, Bradley Hospital/The Warren Alpert Medical School of Brown University

 Carol Faulkner, PhD, Bradley Hospital/The Warren Alpert Medical School of Brown University

-Learn strategies to talk to children and teens at all stages of development about sex.
+Learn strategies for communicating about sex with children and teens at all stages of development.

 Gary Regan, LICSW, Bradley Hospital